 Sumatriptan has some known common side effects, but these are usually mild: most commonly, feelings of drowsiness.
 Some symptoms may be more intense but they usually pass quickly.

-Overall, the positives effects of the medication far outweigh any small side effects, and many Sumatriptan users do not experience any negative side effects at all while taking the tablets.
+Overall, the positive effects of the medication far outweigh any small side effects, and many Sumatriptan users do not experience any negative side effects at all while taking the tablets.

 If you experience any of the more serious side effects of Sumatriptan, you should seek medical attention immediately.